West Dorset (UK Parliament constituency): History

-Only Conservative MPs have been elected in West Dorset.
-Historically there have mostly been large majorities; thus the seat can be considered a safe seat.
-The closest result in recent years was in 2001, when the then member, Oliver Letwin, only just held his seat, with a majority of 2.8% over the Liberal Democrat candidate, Simon Green.
-The Liberal Democrats have come second at every election since 1974.
+Only Conservative MPs had been elected in West Dorset until the 2024 general election, when Edward Morello won the seat for the Liberal Democrats for the first time since its creation.
+Historically there had mostly been large majorities; thus the seat was considered a safe seat.
+The previous closest result in recent years was in 2001, when the then member, Oliver Letwin, held his seat with a majority of only 2.8% over the Liberal Democrat candidate, Simon Green.
+The second place in every election after 1970 has been taken by the Liberal Party and, subsequent to that party's merging with the SDP, the Liberal Democrats.
 Labour's best results in the constituency were in 1945 and 1966.